-- 1) Assign team members to initiate team member fan out call-in list and volunteer call-in list, the Receptionist and Payroll Coordinator to assume these duties. - 2) As required, assign team members to gather supplies: - for first aid - blankets, pillows, etc. to assist in transport of residents and at relocation site - food and water - 3) As directed by Incident Manager or Emergency Services, initiate call to transportation service providers for buses, etc. The D.E.S. and Office Manager to assume these duties.
+- 1) Assign team members to initiate team member fan out call-in list and volunteer call-in list as assigned by the IMT Lead - 2) As required, assign team members to gather supplies: - for first aid - blankets, pillows, etc. to assist in transport of residents and at relocation site - food and water - 3) As directed by Incident Manager or Emergency Services, initiate call to transportation service providers for buses, etc.